openownership/register/README.markdown

 heroku run:detached -s performance-l --app openownership-register time bin/rails runner "EntityIntegrityChecker.new.check_all"
 ```

-## The `NaturalPersonsDuplicatesMerger`
+## Running the natural persons duplicates merger

-… is used to find and merge natural person entities that match on all of `name`, `address` and `dob` (all must be set and not empty).
+The `NaturalPersonsDuplicatesMerger` is used to find and merge natural person entities that match on all of `name`, `address` and `dob` (all must be set and not empty).

-To run the checker in production:
+To run the merge in production:

 ```bash
 heroku run:detached -s performance-l --app openownership-register time bin/rails runner "NaturalPersonsDuplicatesMerger.new.run"